marcomaggi/mmux-cyclone-checks/README.md

 The package targets POSIX systems.

-The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.
+The package uses the GNU Autotools.

 This package  should work  with Cyclone  version 0.17.